Our Verdict

 What Other Binoculars Should You Consider?

 Combining lightweight construction, good optics, and a relatively low price, the Vortex Diamondback HD 8x28 is a great option for weight and price-conscious backpackers and beginner birders.
 If you don't necessarily need a super lightweight model but are just looking to save a few bucks, check out the Celestron Nature DX 8x42.
-For increased brightness and just a bit more cash, the Vortex Diamondback HD 8x42 could be the ticket.
+For increased brightness and just a bit more money, the Vortex Diamondback HD 8x42 offers a great balance of performance for the price in a full-sized pair of binoculars.